State trade fact sheets - Maine

 - Maine sells more goods to Canada than to all other countries combined

-The Maine lobster industry, which has long been a leader in harvesting, is expanding its processing capabilities thanks to Vancouver-based Premium Brands Holding Corp., owner of Ready Seafood, which has invested $15 million in the largest processing plant in Maine, at 52,000 square feet.
-The new processing plant will have state-of-the-art technology, on-site storage and a research center.
-Ready Seafood is poised to hire around 50 full-time employees, bringing its' workforce and new job creation to about 250 predominately full-time employees in Saco.
+Ready Seafood, a subsidiary of Vancouver-based Premium Brands Holding Corp., has invested $15 million to create the largest lobster processing plant in Maine.
+The new facility has state-of-the-art technology, on-site storage and a research center.
+Ready Seafood is poised to hire around 50 full-time employees, bringing its workforce and new job creation to about 250 predominately full-time employees in Saco.

-Building a New Bridge Between Maine & Canada
+Building a New Bridge Between Maine and Canada

-After nearly a century of wear and tear, the Madawaska–Edmundston International Bridge over the St. John River will be dismantled to make way for a new one.
-The project will be funded in part by a $36 million grant from the U.S. Department of Transportation and officials are talking with counterparts in Canada about how to split the remaining $38 million.
-The present 942-foot-long bridge serves as a vital link to Canada for Maine companies such as Twin Rivers Paper Co., one of the largest employers in northern Maine.
+After nearly a century of wear and tear, the Madawaska-Edmundston International Bridge over the St. John River will be dismantled to make way for a new one.
+The project will be funded in part by a $36 million grant from the U.S. Department of Transportation and officials are talking with their Canadian counterparts about how to split the remaining $38 million.
+The present 942 foot bridge serves as a vital link to Canada for Maine companies such as Twin Rivers Paper Co., one of the largest employers in northern Maine.
 Construction of the new bridge is expected to start in 2021.